 Her solo exhibition Slow Light opened in 2014 at London’s COB gallery and has since been shown at the SOHO Review Gallery (2015) Like much of Bevan’s work, the show is an exploration of the self portrait, captured on polaroid film through multiple exposures printed onto silk, creating a multicoloured smorgasbord of vision surrounded by an experimental violin album composed by Bevan.
 Suspended in space, the installation captures a multi coloured, multi-faceted self portrait.
 The exhibit includes photographic prints, projections and a musical soundscape demonstrating her full multimedia practice as expressed via the portal of her signature style.
 Developing her work with photographic self portraiture, inspired by contemporary artists as diverse as Cindy Sherman and Laurie Anderson.

-The various roles Wendy has cast herself over the last decade, be it as vocalist, violinist, lyricist, photographer, filmmaker, artist and performer she melts and morphs wherever a concept leads her, conceiving and manipulating her work as a means of creating a character, enabling her to deliver immersive experiences to her audiences.
+The various roles Wendy has cast herself over the last decade, be it as photographer, filmmaker, and performer she melts and morphs wherever a concept leads her, conceiving and manipulating her work as a means of creating a character, enabling her to deliver immersive experiences to her audiences.
 Wendy is a visionary and her love of theatricality is ever present in whatever she pursues.
 The world she creates as an artist will continue to mesmerise, inspire and bewilder audiences.

 Photograph: Emma Engkvist